notimewaste/blog/about/index.md

 ### Profession
 * Lead QA Engineer at <a href="https://upgrad.com">UpGrad</a>
-* Focused on test automation and continuous delivery currently.
+* Focused on test automation, continuous delivery and site reliability currently.
 * Had played the role of a being a Developer, SysOps, Business Analyst to Quality Analyst and is always willing to explore for achieving the same goals above.